 How to Do the Step-Up

-- Keeping your chest up and shoulders back, push your body up with your left leg until it’s straight (keep your right foot elevated).
+- Keeping your chest up and shoulders back, push your body up with your right leg until it’s straight (keep your left foot elevated).

 - Pause, and then lower your body back to the starting position under control.
 Perform equal reps on both legs.